HautaniemiLab/tumor-evolution-2023/README.md

 # Tumor_Heterogeneity

-This repository contains the R scripts calculating the Intra and inter-tumor heterogeneity as well as clustering of the patients introduced in paper “Evolutionary states and trajectories characterized by distinct pathways stratify ovarian high-grade serous carcinoma patients”.
+This repository contains the R scripts calculating the tumor heterogeneity and applying patients' clustering introduced in paper “Evolutionary states and trajectories characterized by distinct pathways stratify ovarian high-grade serous carcinoma patients”.

+The "cellular_freqs.R" calculates the intra and inter-tumor heterogeneity using clonal frequencies as input.

 ## Contributors